Adarsh3315/DeepScaleR2/README.md

 ## Acknowledgments 🙏

 - **Jarvis AI**:
-  A special thank you to my personal assistant Jarvis AI for contributing 95% of the code in this project.
+  A special thank you to my personal ai assistant Jarvis AI for contributing 95% of the code in this project.
 Your assistance has been invaluable!
 - **Hugging Face & PyTorch**:
   For providing the robust libraries that power our LLM and deep learning functionalities.
 - **Community & Open Source Contributors**: